ApryseSDK/pdftron-react-native/README.md

 Name | Type | Description
 --- | --- | ---
 options | object | key: annotList, type: array.
-If specified, annotations with the matching id and pageNumber will be exported; otherwise, export all annotations in the current document
+If specified, annotations with the matching id and pageNumber will be exported; otherwise, all annotations in the current document will be exported.

 Returns a Promise.